me3zaAKAgoat/dtb/README.md

 ### How to Run the Project In Developement Mode

+> [!IMPORTANT]
+> If you can help with providing an easier way to run the backend server (provide .env cert.pem key.pem) without compromising my security then please let me know!

 1. clone the repository
 2. cd into the repository
 3. open two terminals: